 THE PANTHER VS COYOTES

 Spirit was hoping to run Cloud two times and be done with it, but after seeing the huge Coyote line he remembered the Rangers game.
-So, the Skosum brothers alternated carries but they could not get into the end zone.
+So, the Slocum brothers alternated carries but they could not get into the end zone.
 Then the Coyotes took the offense.
 They executed one running play but got taken down hard by Cloud deep in the backfield.
 Then, to the astonishment of all in attendance, the Coyotes brought on Bjorne again.
-The Dane kicked a high attempt at a 41 yard field goal.
+The Dane kicked a high attempt at a 41-yard field goal.
 The football hit the left upright but deflected to the right and through.
 Game over, 3-zero!

 Just as Spirit had done at the end of every season over the past decade, he tried to talk to Kay.
-There was never an answer at her home phone.
+There was never an answer on her home phone.
 When Spirit tried to call her at school it was always the same response from the secretary, “I’m sorry she’s with a student now.
 Would you like to leave a message?”
 But Spirit could never think of the right words.
 Those would have to be the perfect words, and the coach just did not have the confidence to find